Klejdo11/Libft_42/README.md

 ft_lstmap: Applies a function to each element of a list to create a new list.
 Personal Functions
 These are custom functions you find useful and decide to include in your library.

-Installation
-To get a local copy up and running, follow these steps:

-Clone the repository: git clone https://github.com/Miami05/Libft_42.git Navigate to the project directory: cd libft
-Compile the library: Run make to create a libft.a file.